Frank Warner (Shortland Street): Creation and casting

 The character of Frank was introduced in 1993 during a plot in which "robo nurse" Carrie Burton (Lisa Crittenden) fell pregnant after receiving three different sperm donations from central characters.
 This was billed as a "whodunit" with nurse Steve Mills (Andrew Binns), Guy Warner (Craig Parker), Dr. Hone Ropata (Temuera Morrison) and Dr. Chris Warner (Michael Galvin) all potentially being the father.
 The character made his first appearance on 11 October 1993, when Carrie gave birth to him and his triplet siblings.
 The birth was used as a storyline to write off the character of Carrie, and she departed with her children on 11 November 1993.

 In 2015 producers decided to reintroduce the triplets 23 years after their disappearance.
 The first two triplets, Finn (Lukas Whiting) and Sass (Lucy Lovegrove) were introduced throughout 2016.
 Whilst casting for the role of Frank, Whiting recommended acting school friend, Luke Patrick to play his triplet brother.
 The two had often been referred to as brother's during their acting training by other students.
 Patrick's agent called him to offer an audition, and having been raised in Australia he jokingly thought, "Does New Zealand really have its own TV shows?"
 Patrick was cast two weeks later, as Frank in what was his first television role.
 His casting was leaked to the media but due to the confidential nature of the characters introduction, the role was left ambiguous.
 Frank returned to Shortland Street during the show's 2016 Christmas cliffhanger.

 In 2018 Patrick quit the role, with Frank making his final appearance on 3 September 2018.
-Patrick was invited to return to the show in 2019 following huge fan-demand and Frank made his return on 19 December 2019.
+Due to the characters popularity and fan-demand, Patrick returned regularly in guest and recurring roles including for the end-of-season cliffhangers in 2019, 2020, and 2024.